Designing a skilled soccer team for RoboCup: exploring skill-set-primitives through reinforcement learning: Background

 \subsection{Learning algorithm}

-The reinforcement learning algorithm used in this work is the Proximal Policy Optimization (PPO) \cite{schulman2017ppo} extended with Proximal Symmetry Loss (PSL)\footnote{PPO+PSL implementation: \url{https://github.com/m-abr/Adaptive-Symmetry-Learning}} \cite{abreu2023ASL}.
+The reinforcement learning algorithm used in this work is the Proximal Policy Optimization (PPO) \cite{schulman2017ppo} extended with Proximal Symmetry Loss (PSL)\footnote{PPO+PSL algorithm: \url{https://github.com/m-abr/Adaptive-Symmetry-Learning}} \cite{abreu2023ASL}.
 PPO was chosen due to its good performance in single-agent and cooperative multi-agent games \cite{yu2022surprising}.
-PSL leverages the symmetry properties of the NAO robot (sagittal plane), to improve the training sample efficiency and also motivate a more human-like behavior, without impeding asymmetric exploration.
+PSL leverages the symmetry properties of the NAO robot (sagittal plane), to improve the training sample efficiency and also promote a more human-like behavior, without hindering asymmetric exploration.
 The extended objective function can be written as:

 where the stochastic policy $\pi_\theta$ is parameterized by $\theta$ and the value function by $\omega$. $\pi_{\theta_{old}}$ is a copy of the policy before each update, $\hat{A}_t$ is the estimator of the advantage function, $L_{t}^{VF}$ is a squared error loss to update the value function, $\epsilon$ is a clipping parameter, $c$ is a coefficient and $H$ is the policy's distribution entropy.
 The expectation $\hat{\mathbb{E}}_t$ indicates the empirical average over a finite batch of samples.
 The symmetry loss $L^{PSL}$ is characterized as follows: